About the Program

 What is Next Generation Learning Challenges?

-Next Generation Learning Challenges (NGLC) is a unique collaboration among philanthropic foundations, educators, innovators, and technologists.
+Next Generation Learning Challenges (NGLC) is a network of educators, innovators, technologists, and philanthropic foundations.
 We’re focused on addressing the barriers to educational innovation by tapping the potential of technology to improve college readiness and completion, particularly for low-income young adults.
-In addition to grants, NGLC seeks to spark dialogue and community building through a series of events, resources, and online tools designed to catalyze new ideas and foster solutions that span institutions and accelerate student success.
+In addition to grants, NGLC seeks to spark dialogue on related topics and initiate community building through a series of events, resources, and online tools designed to catalyze new ideas and foster solutions that span institutions and accelerate student success.

 How is Next Generation Learning Challenges unique?

 NGLC focuses on technology-enabled solutions to the problems of college readiness and completion in all of its programs.
-NGLC has funded investment beyond the initial R&D stage where emerging results look promising and, instead, focusing on proven solutions that can scale to wider adoption.
+NGLC has funded investment beyond the initial R&D stage where emerging results look promising, instead focusing on proven solutions that can scale to wider adoption.
 In other work, the initiative has sought to bring together innovators and adopters to accelerate adoption of effective whole school and degree program models.

 Specifically, what does NGLC hope to accomplish?